Latest posts

 Commenting on Pull Requests with GitHub Actions

 When someone opens a Pull Request (PR) on your GitHub project it can be helpful for a bot to comment on the PR.
+You might want to thank the user for the contribution, provide some useful information such as giving a binder link where folks can try out the PR, or providing more verbose output from some tests or other checks.

 -